mitchvm/tabnav/README.md

 ## Key Bindings

 Simply due to the nature of the package, TabNav requires many key bindings.
 The [recommended key bindings](#recommended_key_bindings) include several that override built-in Sublime Text key bindings.
 Effort has been made to minimize the impact on the default Sublime Text key bindings by having the TabNav key bindings take effect only under very specific circumstances.
-If any of the following conditions are _not_ met, then the TabNav key bindings have no effect.
+Only if _all_ of the following conditions are met will the TabNave key bindings override the built-in key bindings.

 1. There is a TabNav [context](#contexts) configured that matches the current view.
 2. TabNav is enabled on the current view - in most contexts it is enabled by default.